Healthy Homes Assessment Belmont

 Belmont Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement for all Belmont and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory throughout Belmont and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and private landlords have to make sure their rental properties conform with the Healthy Homes Standards within 90 days of a new, renewed or varied Tenancy.
+• Property managers and private landlords must make sure their rental properties conform according to Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

-• All households rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes